reteps/Otto/README.md

 + customizeable settings
 + settings backup (if your settings file gets corrupted)

-bugs / annoyances:
+bugs:
-+ There is only 1 chat room stored, so data from the other chat can show up
++ There is only 1 chat room stored, so data from other chats can show up
-  + this is especially seen in `otto mock`
 + Double messages - otto replies twice.
 This happens when you have unread messages in 1 chat, and otto is called in another.
-  + otto thinks it gets called twice

 set it up:
 + clone this repo and give a star.